Bahmni/bahmni-package/bahmni-docker/README.md

 *Using the local images:*

 In order to use the locally built images, update `ODOO_CONNECT_IMAGE_TAG` environment variable so that docker compose picks up local images.

+# Debugging OpenMRS Application
+Since OpenMRS is running on Tomcat, remote debugging can be enabled and can be connected with IDE supporting remote debugging.(Eclipse, Intellij IDEA etc.)

+1. Enable debugging by setting `OPENMRS_DEBUG` to `true` in the `.env` file
+2. Now remote debugging for OpenMRS is exposed on port `8000` in your local machine.
+3. Now you can follow the IDE configuration to setup remote debugging using host as `localhost` and port as `8000`.
+4. For example in Intellij IDEA navigate to Run -> Edit Configurations.
+In the dialog box click on `+` icon to create a new config and select `Remote JVM Debug`.
+Fill in the host,port and name and click Apply.
+Now you can use the debugger.

+    > ```⚠ Make sure to disable debugging by setting the variable to false if you are running in a Production Environment```

 # Adding/ Upgrading OpenMRS Modules
 OpenMRS modules can be added or upgraded through the OpenMRS Web Interface.